-STRAND 1: COUNTING AND CARDINALITY AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD ints Out Loud Counting and Cardinality Counting and Cardinality ws interest in and awareness punting. e counts zero to ten and and ond with increasing accuracy. s numerals and number bols in the context of daily ines, activities, and play. s and creates symbols to esent numbers.
+ALIGNMENT - STRAND 1: COUNTING AND CARDINALITY

+INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Cognitive Development Counts Out Loud Counting and Cardinality Counting and Cardinality Searches for missing or hidden objects.
+Shows interest in and awareness of counting.
 Counts verbally or signs to at least 20 by ones.
+Uses sounds, signs or words for a variety of purposes.(LDC) Rote counts zero to ten and beyond with increasing accuracy.
 Recognizes and, with support, writes some numerals up to ten.
-Recognizes and, with support, writes some numerals up to ten.
 Count to 100 by ones and by tens.
-Write numbers from 0-20.
-Represent a number of objects with a written numeral 0-20. w or s b in s standard Ints Out Loud Its interest in and awareness unting.
-It counts zero to ten and and with increasing accuracy.
-Inumerals and number and in the context of daily nes, activities, and play.
-In and creates symbols to STANDARD LEARNING OUTCOMES FRAMEWORK Counting and Cardinality Counts verbally or signs to at least 20 by ones.
-Counts zero to ten and nd with increasing accuracy.
-Inumerals and number rols in the context of daily nes, activities, and play.
-LEARNING OUTCOMES FRAMEWORK Counting and Cardinality Recognizes and, with support, writes some numerals up to ten.
+Write numbers from 0- 20.
+Represent a number of objects with a written Uses objects in new ways or pretend play.
+Uses imitation or pretend play to express creativity and imagination.
+Recognizes familiar people, places and things.
+Uses numerals and number symbols in the context of daily routines, activities, and play.
+Uses and creates symbols to represent numbers.
+Identifies numerals zero to ten.
+Differentiates some written numerals from written letters.
 Recognizes and, with support, writes some numerals up to ten.
+Associates a number of objects with a written numeral 0-5.
 Recognizes and, with support, writes some numerals up to ten.
+Recognizes and, with support, writes some numerals up to ten. objects with a written numeral 0-20.